digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/workflows/results.md

 ## Workflow Execution

 When executing workflows with triggers, the configured data in the **Response** node will be included in the API response.
-When triggered inside a ToolJet app, the data will be returned in the same format as a regular query.
+When triggered inside a JumpStart app, the data will be returned in the same format as a regular query.